Menu

 You Buy Things Before Paying Your Bills

 Do you go on shopping sprees before paying your bills?
 If that’s the case, you may have an issue with overspending.
-It is always best to pay your fixed expenses first and then spend the remaining money on items that may not be necessities.
+It’s critical to prioritize your fixed expenses first and then spend the remaining money on items that may not be necessities.

 Your Expenses Rise with Your Income

 Do you tend to spend more as you make more money?
-Do you change your lifestyle-based expenses when you get a new job or a raise?
+Do you upgrade your lifestyle-based expenses when you get a new job or a raise?
 If yes, you may be overspending.
-Instead, you can maintain your current budget and allocate the extra income to paying down debt, savings, or investing.
+Instead, discipline yourself to maintain your current budget and allocate the extra income to paying down debt, savings, or investing in assets.

 You Have More Clothes Than Money in Your Bank Account